manishshrestha/sdc-ri/conventions_coding.md

 Immutability allows stricter control over data, hence immutable objects **should** be used where applicable.

+## Error handling

+- Errors *shall* be expressed using checked exceptions.
+- Errors **should not** be expressed by return values.
+- The format of exception messages **shall** be in compliance with the format for log messages (see below).

 ## Logging

+### Log levels

 - The DEBUG log level **shall** be used generously in order to ease debugging.
 - The INFO log level **shall** be used sparingly for important log information that is not repeated at high frequency.
 INFO **may** also express uncritical failures.
 - The WARN log level **shall** be used only in case of a failure that hinders the application from continuing its processing for a specific function call.
 A WARN is always a sign of malfunction and should be investigated when observed.
 - The ERROR log level **shall** be used only in case the application detects a systematic or incurable failure.

+### Format

+For any line in the log output,

+- any variable portion **should** be placed at the end if reasonable,
+- the line **should not** comprise more than three sentences, preferably one,
+- a sentence stop **shall not** be placed if the line comprises one sentence only,
+- sentence stops **shall** be placed if the line comprises more than one sentence.

 ## Dependency injection